How to avoid damage when parking your car

-The car insurance industry estimates there are more than 1,000 low-speed collisions a day in Britain.
+The car insurance industry estimates there are more than 1,000 low-speed collisions each day in the UK.
 Here is how to avoid a parking prang.

 How to avoid parking prangs

 The car insurance industry estimates that more than 1,000 low-speed collisions occur on UK roads every day.
-That’s an awful lot of bumps and scrapes.
+That’s a lot of potentially expensive bumps and scrapes.

-And despite the lack of speed, the average repair bill for these incidents, where they are reported, exceeds £1,500.
+Because despite the lack of speed, the average repair bill for these incidents (where they are reported) exceeds £1,500.

 The issue is partly to do with the size of parking spaces, and the increasingly large cars we try to squeeze into them.
 Legally, a parking space can be between 7ft 6in (around 2,300mm) and 8ft 10in wide (just under 2,500mm), but most are closer to the minimum.